mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## QUIC Streams {#quic-streams}

-An application MUST open a new QUIC stream for each Application Data Unit (ADU).
+A sender MUST open a new unidirectional QUIC stream for each Application Data Unit (ADU).
 Each ADU MUST be encapsulated in a single RTP packet and the application MUST not send more than one RTP packet per stream.
+Unidirectional streams are used because there is no synchronous relationship between sent and received RTP packets.
+Once the RTP packet has been completely transmitted, the sender MUST gracefully close the stream.
+Gracefully closing the stream means that the QUIC implementation sends a stream frame with the FIN bit set and the stream enters the Data Sent state in which no new data can be sent, but previously sent data can still be retransmitted.
+Sending the FIN bit allows the receiving side of the stream to enter the Size Known state, which implicitly informs the receiver of the size of the transmitted RTP packet.

+If it is known to either the sender or the receiver, that a packet, which was not yet successfully and completely transmitted, is no longer needed, the sender can close the stream by sending a RESET\_STREAM or the receiver can request to close the stream by sending a STOP\_SENDING frame.

-Opening a new stream for each packet adds implicit framing to RTP packets, allows to receive packets without strict ordering and gives an application the possibility to cancel certain packets.
+Besides adding implicit framing to RTP packets, opening a new stream for each packet allows to receive packets without strict ordering and gives an application the possibility to cancel certain packets.

 Large RTP packets sent on a stream will be fragmented in smaller QUIC frames, that are transmitted reliably and in order, such that a receiving application can read a complete packet from the stream.
 No retransmission has to be implemented by the application, since QUIC frames that are lost in transit are retransmitted by the QUIC connection.
-If it is known to either the sender or the receiver, that a packet, which was not yet successfully and completely transmitted, is no longer needed, either side can close the stream.

 > **Editor's Note:** We considered adding a framing like the one described in
 > {{?RFC4571}} to send multiple RTP packets on one stream, but we don't think it